 Information on First Holy Communion and Confirmation can be found on our Faith Formation pages.
 RCIA clasess (Rite of Christian Initiation for Adults), explore the process by which new members are brought into the Church.
 Evening sessions are held to permit the candidates to ask questions. learn about the teachings of the Church and reflect on their decision to become a Catholic.
 Please contact the Rectory if you or someone you know is interested in learning more about Catholicism.
 772-589-5790

-Marriages - Couples should contact the Rectory for an appointment with a Priest or Deacon to received guidelines on marriage preparation and the "FOCCUS" program.
+Marriage - Couples should contact the Rectory for an appointment with a Priest or Deacon to received guidelines on marriage preparation and the "FOCCUS" program.
 Allow approximately six months preparation prior to setting a date.

-Confession - also known as the Sacrament of Penance and the Sacrament of Reconciliation, is one of the least understood, and least utilized, sacraments in the Catholic Church.
+Confession - also known as the Sacrament of Penance or the Sacrament of Reconciliation, is one of the least understood, and least utilized, sacraments in the Catholic Church.
 In reconciling us to God, it is a great source of grace, and Catholics are encouraged to take advantage of it often, even if they are not aware of having committed a mortal sin.
 Confession is held Saturdays 11am to 12pm and by special arrangement anytime.

 Anointing of the Sick - In the case of serious illness or hospitalization, please contact the Office to arrange for a priest to visit.
 The priests visit Sebastian River Medical Center on a regular basis.